hasura/graphql-engine/docs/graphql/manual/guides/deployment/digital-ocean-one-click.rst

 Updating to the latest version
 ------------------------------

-When a new version of the GraphQL Engine is released, you can upgrade to it by just changing the version tag in ``docker-compose.yaml``.
+When a new version of the GraphQL engine is released, you can upgrade to it by just changing the version tag in ``docker-compose.yaml``.
 You can find the latest releases on the `GitHub releases page
 <https://github.com/hasura/graphql-engine/releases>`__.